AdminUI can be deployed as a Docker image

 LicenseKeyThe full license key for AdminUI

-The full list of configuration options is avaliable here
+The full list of configuration options are avaliable here

 IdentityServer & Database Resolution

-AuthorityUrl setting uses the IP address of the local Docker network device.
+AuthorityUrl setting uses the IP address of the local Docker network device - For Mac and Window this is possible by using

 Any used databases must accept remote connections.
 If this database is on your Docker host machine, you can use the IP address of your Docker network device in the connection string.